The version control system is a system that allows an individual to save files on the internet. These files can change as well.

 - SVN can store larger files in comparison to Git.

 - SVN uses centralized version control.
-This means that there will be a combination of the new files with the original file on the central server.
+This means the new files will be combined with the original on the central server.

-- Git is faster as it shares its workload through a number of local repositories.
-SVN is slow as all developers work on the same central server and hence cannot offer a flexible workflow.
+- Git is faster as it shares its workload through several local repositories.
+SVN is slow as all developers work on the same central server and cannot offer a flexible workflow.

 - SVN has a more complex branching system.
 It involves working with a central directory.
 This is not the case with Git.